SeunghunSunmoonLee/searchbar-autocomplete-graphql/README.md

-# Getting Started with Create React App
+# Getting Started

+Get your github developer credentials and put it in .env file REACT_APP_GITHUB_API_SECRET= yarn yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).